-Alternative 2 was chosen as the preferred over other alternatives considered because of the increased likelihood it would create an economic benefit to eligible fishermen while producing a very minimal biological effect if any.
-Administratively, this alternative would be the most burdensome and incur the highest cost, but those expected costs would not outweigh the benefits of its implementation.
+Alternative 2 was chosen as the preferred over other alternatives considered because of the increased likelihood it would create an economic benefit to eligible fishermen while producing a minimal biological effect, if any.
+Administratively, this alternative would create a burden comparable to that of Alternative 3 but the likelihood of beneficial economic effects being realized under Alternative 2 would be slightly higher since the process would be automatic.
+Any additional administrative burden or cost under Alternative 2 is not expected to outweigh the benefits of its implementation.

 2.4 Action 4.
-Change the names given to the rock shrimp permit and endorsement to minimize confusion
+Rename the rock shrimp permit and endorsement to minimize confusion

 The naming convention used for the South Atlantic rock shrimp fishery authorization instruments established in Amendment 5 (SAFMC 2002), have caused persistent confusion for fishery participants.
 This confusion has resulted in incorrectly completed application forms, applications not being submitted in a timely manner, and ultimately, the loss of a number of limited access endorsements that are now being considered for reinstatement under Action 3 of this amendment.
-Changing the permit names and clarifying the permit application process would be expected to reduce the likelihood that corrective measures such as Action 3 of this amendment would be needed in the future.
+Renaming the permits and clarifying the permit application process would be expected to reduce the likelihood that corrective measures such as Action 3 of this amendment would be needed in the future.

 Alternative 1 (No-action).
-Continue to require an "open access permit" to fish for rock shrimp in the EEZ off the Carolinas and a "limited access endorsement" to fish for rock shrimp in the EEZ off Georgia and Florida.
+Continue to require an "open access permit" to fish for rock shrimp in the EEZ off the Carolinas and both a "limited access endorsement" and an "open access permit" to fish for rock shrimp in the EEZ off Georgia and Florida.